Panzer1119/docker-mc-backup/README.md

   Should be attached read-only to the same volume as the `/data` of the `itzg/minecraft-server` container
 - `/backups` :
   The volume where incremental tgz files will be created, if using tar backup method.
+- `/borg` :
+  The volume where the borg repository is located, if using borg backup method and a local repository.

 ## On-demand backups